 Keep Your Cat Safe During A House Fire

-Ways to keep cats safe during a fire:
+If the worst should happen, here are some ways to keep cats safe during a fire:

 - Confine cats in areas near an entry door when you leave the house so firefighters can find them easily.
 Pets are more likely to suffer injury or die in fires when they are locked in carriers or rooms away from exits.